 Search Coil Sizes

 As a general rule, the detection depth of a search coil is equal to its diameter.
 The larger the coil, the deeper it can detect a target.
-However, there’s a point at which the magnetic field generated is so large that the detector won’t detect small objects.
-For coins, that threshold is a search coil greater than 14-15” (35 -38cm) in diameter.
+But there’s a point at which the EM field generated is so large that the detector won’t detect small objects.
+For coins and rings, that threshold is a search coil more than 14-15ʺ (35 - 38 cm) in diameter.

 Search Coil Shapes